Native Plant Spring Events & Resources Ahead!

 Introduction to Landscape Design I

-Thursday, March 5, 7:00 – 9:00 pm
+Thursday, March 5, 7:00 – 9:00 PM

 Introduction to Landscape Design II

-Thursday, March 19, 7:00 – 9:00 pm
+Thursday, March 19, 7:00 – 9:00 PM

-In Person Talk & Gathering
+In-Person Talk & Gathering

 Building a Wildlife Pond

-The Design Your Wild description says "If you’ve always wanted to create a small pond but have been too intimidated to start, this is for you.
-Wildlife need clean drinking water to survive and many threatened species breed or live in water.
+The Design Your Wild description states, "If you’ve always wanted to create a small pond but have been too intimidated to start, this is for you.
+Wildlife need clean drinking water to survive, and many threatened species breed or live in water.
 Unfortunately, many sources make pond building overly complicated—and less valuable for wildlife.
 By the time you leave this interview with scientist and author of Building Natural Ponds Robert Pavlis, you’ll be ready to build your wildlife pond—without pumps, filters, or chemicals."

 All You Ever Wanted to Know About Gardening with Natives in the Piedmont

-Happy Gardening.
+Happy Gardening!

 Six years ago, I began planting native shrubs inside our (invasive) privet hedge.
 It was a step towards losing the lawn without having my husband pull his hair out.
 This winter I began wondering if I could begin to plant native grasses and flowering native plants inside those edges, leaving a rounded lawn in the center.
 I'm ready to do that this year and my husband is on board!